hamit2747/hamit2747/README.md

 - 🦾I’m looking to collaborate on software companies

 Hello!
-My name is A.hamit👋 , and I am a passionate Front-End Developer.
+My name is Abdulhamit👋 , and I am a passionate Front-End Developer.
 Combining my interest in web technologies with a desire to create innovative solutions, I focus on crafting user-friendly and captivating web experiences. 💻

 My deep interest in design and usability principles allows me to create aesthetically pleasing and functional websites that cater to users' needs.
 By proficiently utilizing core technologies such as HTML 🌐, CSS 🎨, and JavaScript ⚙️, I develop solutions that enable users to engage effectively and comprehend targeted messages.